 The Bonney Read: This is a newer downtown bar and restaurant featuring chowders, seafood, a raw bar and cocktails.
 I really enjoyed the crab cake sliders for lunch.
 525 Cookman Ave.

 Next door is Moonstruck at 517 Lake.
 This is a fine dining restaurant overlooking Wesley Lake.
 The feature a menu of pastas, seafood, steaks, pastas, salads and seasonal specials.
-My local friends highly recommend it along with Porta for pizza.
+My local friends highly recommend it.

 Art 629, at 629 Cookman Ave, is a gallery featuring contemporary art.
 SALT Design Company has some wonderful home accessories with a shore/beach influence.
 550 Cookman Ave.
 Exhibit No.9 Gallery also at 550 Cookman Ave. unit 1, features contemporary art as well.

 To stay in Asbury Park you can go traditional at the historic Berkeley Carteret Hotel from 1925, which has been reincarnated into the lovely Berkeley Hotel.
 1401 Ocean Ave.
 They have a bar and grill open on weekends.
-For more of a contemporary vibe, there is The Asbury a new contemporary 110 room boutique hotel with great public areas, rooftop garden, beer garden and lounge with table tennis. you will find live music, yoga, tea dances, a lobby bar and two rooftops artificial turf.
-There is no restaurant but there is grab and go take out food.
+For more of a contemporary vibe, there is The Asbury a new contemporary 110 room boutique hotel with great public areas, rooftop garden, beer garden and lounge with table tennis. you will find live music, yoga, movies on the roof, tea dances, a lobby bar and two rooftops with artificial turf.
+There is no restaurant, but there is grab and go take-out food.

 There are a number of emerging microbreweries and distilleries starting to appear in town.
-Check out Dark City Brewing Co. at 801 Second Ave.,which was the first craft brewery in town.
+Check out Dark City Brewing Co. at 801 Second Ave. which was the first craft brewery in town.
 Asbury Park Distilling at 527 Lake Ave. is now open with a new tasting room, as is the new location of Asbury Park Brewery at 810 Sewall Ave.
 They make a stout, an extra pale ale, a blonde and an IPA.